 By seeing the relational nature of race, groups are more likely to see the similarities between them, which could lead to alliances.
 The lesson is that we can’t move forward unless we move forward together.

-Can you tell us more about your forthcoming UC Press book, Place-making at the Nayarit?
+Can you tell us more about your new UC Press book, A Place at the Nayarit?

-The book I’m currently working on is for anyone who has felt like an outsider but had a special place where they felt like an insider.
+This book is for anyone who has felt like an outsider but had a special place where they felt like an insider.
 It’s also the story of how my grandmother, Doña Natalia —who immigrated alone from Mexico to L.A and adopted two children — opened and ran the successful Mexican restaurant, Nayarit, in Echo Park, Los Angeles in 1950’s and 60’s.

 The Nayarit was much more than a popular eating spot.
 Thanks to my grandmother, who also sponsored, housed, and employed dozens of other immigrants, it was an urban anchor that offered Mexican customers a rare opportunity for belonging and a place of their own in Los Angeles.
 It was a place where ethnic Mexicans and other Latinx L.A. residents could step into the richness of their lives, nourishing themselves and one another.